This page focuses on asthma in adults. For information about children with asthma, see asthma in children.

 Genetic factors

 Asthma and allergies are closely linked.
-About 70 to 80% of asthma in New Zealand is associated with allergies.
+It's been estimated that about 70 to 80% of asthma in Aotearoa New Zealand is associated with allergies.
 Often people with asthma also have eczema (allergic skin rash) or hay fever, or have close family members who have asthma, eczema or hay fever.
 The tendency for these 3 conditions to occur together is known as atopy.
 If you are atopic, allergies can be a trigger for your asthma.

 Environmental factors